markadamfoster/js-study-cards/cards/this10.md

 This code prints `undefined`.
-What are three ways we could "fix" that and instead have it print "Print value"?
+What are three ways we could fix this and instead have it print out "Print value"?

 ```js
 const obj = {